Opinion | The 5 most ludicrous GOP excuses for opposing a Jan. 6 commission

 What no Republican can seriously explain is why a full accounting of Jan.
 6 should also look at leftist political violence (which Republicans themselves have relentlessly hyped).
 That’s because there isn’t any good reason for it.

-Remember, Republicans spent months pretending that left wing elements were responsible for the Jan.
+Remember, Republicans spent months pretending that left-wing elements were responsible for the Jan.
 6 violence, that the insurrectionists weren’t Trump supporters, and that the rioters were a false flag operation, among other things.

 All this has been thoroughly discredited.
 Thus, any demand that a Jan.
 6 commission also investigate leftist violence is really an effort to keep alive the fiction that there’s equivalent radicalization on both sides.

-Republicans want to water down the commission’s focus so it isn’t primarily about what actually did cause the riot — extreme right wing radicalization, actively fed and exploited by Republicans themselves, and by their nurturing of Donald Trump’s lies about 2020.
+Republicans want to water down the commission’s focus so it isn’t primarily about what actually did cause the riot — extreme right-wing radicalization, actively fed and exploited by Republicans themselves, and by their nurturing of Donald Trump’s lies about 2020.

 Other existing committees should do this.

-And so, this objection is really a demand for investigations to remain narrow and to avoid a broader look at the causes of the insurrection — which, again, would implicate the role of Republicans in fomenting extreme right wing radicalization.
+And so, this objection is really a demand for investigations to remain narrow and to avoid a broader look at the causes of the insurrection — which, again, would implicate the role of Republicans in fomenting extreme right-wing radicalization.

 What’s more, it’s strange that Republicans would pass on a chance for a commission that they would have more control over than they wield over existing congressional committees.